nuoxoxo/simple-tasks/README.md

 > ^^<<v<<v><

 # 2O15 day 2 - Math
-we have lines like this (to be sep by 'x'):
+we have a bunch of lines like this (to be sep by 'x'):
 > 2x3x4 \
 > 1x1x10
 ```awk